Getting a sufficient amount of sleep feels like one of the biggest luxuries in today’s modern age of hustle-and-bustle.

 As interns with the “intervention schedule” received more sleep, Ellenbogen reports that those following the “traditional schedule” would make 36% more serious medical mistakes in comparison.
 This research demonstrates just how important receiving those extra hours of sleep really is.

 But how many hours of sleep should you be getting to ensure sufficient health and greater longevity?

-A 2010 report researching the link between short and long sleep durations with adverse health effects has found that sleeping less than five to seven hours per night is linked to a 12% greater risk of early death, while sleeping more than eight to nine hours per night could also decrease your lifespan by up to 38%.
+A 2010 report researching the link between short and long sleep durations with adverse health effects has found that sleeping less than five to seven hours per night is linked to a 12% greater risk of disease, while sleeping more than eight to nine hours per night could also increase your lifespan by up to 38%.
 Just by giving yourself that extra sleep time to recharge, you have a chance at a stronger, and longer life!

 Sleep is imperative to our well-being and we should be trying our best to cherish it.